 I have always loved the Allosaurus, it is my favorite dinosaur and has been since I was very young.
 I’m not sure why…but for some reason I did not immediately take to the T. rex that every other kid seemed to.
 I think Allosaurus is a very interesting dinosaur…it lived in the Jurassic Era, roughly 90 million years before the T. rex.
 In other words, T. rex lived 25 million years closer to us today then it did to the Allosaurus.
 Like T. rex, Allosaurus was an apex predator, but Allosaurus had to find food among some of the largest animals the world had ever seen.
 By comparison, T. rex was very large, and probably larger than almost all of its prey.
 That doesn’t mean life was easy for the T. rex, of course, but there’s something that I find more intriguing about an Allosaurus, or possibly a group of them hunting together, trying to figure out how to take down a large sauropod like Camarasaurus or Diplodocus, creatures many times their own weight.
 So where can I find some great exhibits of this awesome dinosaur?

 Fortunately, there are a lot of wonderful Allosaurus exhibits.
-Interestingly, the holotype specimen is held at the Yale Peabody Museum and has not been displayed…but that will change when their planned renovations are complete.
-The Smithsonian National Museum of Natural History would normally make this list, but currently their display is closed for renovation.
+Interestingly, the holotype specimen is held at the Yale Peabody Museum and has not been displayed…but that will change when their planned renovations are complete in a few years.

 Allosaurus Roar’s Top Dozen Allosaurus Displays